 Google Home Mini: price and verdict

-The official retail price of the Google Home Mini is £49 – that's a decent price already but you can often find it on the web for cheaper than that, even direct from the official Google Store.
+The official retail price of the Google Home Mini (and now the Nest Mini) is £49 – that's a decent price already but you can often find it on the web for cheaper than that, even direct from the official Google Store.
 We've also seen plenty of special offers linked to the Google Home Mini as well, including a free speaker for Spotify Premium subscribers.
 At £49 it's good value for money, and if you can find it for less than that then even more so.

 The question is why you wouldn't want to buy one of these: the Google Home Mini can do so many tricks, and be helpful in so many ways, that it's not difficult to see why they've become so popular.
 They're almost cheap enough to get one for every room, which is probably what Google is hoping for.